 The reluctance to use fiscal policy to expand aggregate demand has resulted in excessive reliance on monetary policy, particularly as fiscal austerity has become self-defeating by lowering growth.
-However, rapid expansion of liquidity and historically low interest rates has not been very effective in stimulating lending to the non-financial sector and private spending.
-Much of the money injected into the economy through massive QE programmes, notably in the US and UK, has ended up back in central banks in the reserves accounts of the banking system as excess reserves.
-Because of increased risk aversion, banks have been unwilling to lend to households and small businesses while big businesses have little need for loans or appetite for new spending on labour and equipment in view of sluggish demand.8 Nor is there any sign of a strong wealth effect on spending from rising asset prices because the gains are reaped mainly by the very rich.
+However, massive QE programs and historically low interest rates have not been very effective in stimulating lending to the non-financial sector and private spending.
+Although rapid increases in excess reserves of banks at the central banks resulting from bond purchases, notably in the US and UK, gave the banks considerable room to expand credit and money supply without having to go to the interbank market or borrow from the central banks, because of increased risk aversion, they have been unwilling to lend to households and small businesses while big businesses have had little need for loans or appetite for new spending on labour and equipment in view of sluggish demand.
+Nor is there any sign of a strong wealth effect on spending from rising asset prices because the gains are reaped mainly by the very rich.